-You will frequently see the terms "goal," "objective," and "outcome" used interchangeably, but for the purposes of this Module, we'll define them this way:
+You will frequently see the terms "goal," "objective," and "outcome" used interchangeably, but for the purposes of this guide, we'll define them this way:

 GOALS - Broad, general statements of what teaching intends to accomplish.
 Goals describe broad learning outcomes and concepts expressed in general terms.